Boat explosion injures 6 people at the Lake of the Ozarks

 CAMDENTON, Mo.
 (Nexstar Media Wire) — A boat explosion at the Lake of the Ozarks injured six people Tuesday afternoon.
-That includes a 16 year-old boy and an adult who were airlifted to hospitals.
-Two other adults, a 12 year-old boy and a 2 year-old boy were also taken to hospitals for treatment.
+Those injured include a 16-year-old boy and an adult who were airlifted to hospitals.
+Two other adults, a 12-year-old boy, and a 2-year-old boy were also taken to hospitals for treatment.

 All of the injured are from either Gretna or Elk Horn, Nebraska.